mars-research/redIDL/codegen/README.md

 ## Step 2: Dependnency Injection

 We inject the correct cargo dependencies into the __Cargo.toml__ and the correct `use` statements into each module.
-In this case, we will inject `use codegen_proc::generate_proxy as interface;`.
+In this case, we will inject `use codegen_proc::generate_proxy as interface;` by using the binary `codegen-proxy`.

 ## Step 3: Module Resolution